How You Become a Muslim

 “I bear witness that there is no God worthy to be worshiped but Allah, and I bear witness that Muhammad is the Messenger of Allah.”

 Sometimes, a slightly longer version of the Shahadah statement may be used.

 Another form of the Shahadah you might hear is :-

 “Ash-hadu Al-laaa Ilaaha Illa-llaahu Wahdahoo Laa Shareeka Lahoo Wa-Ash-hadu Anna Muhammadan ‘Abduhoo Wa Rasooluhu.”

 “I bear witness that there is none worthy of worship except Allah, the One alone, without partner, and I bear witness that Muhammad is His servant and Messenger.”

-Once you have recited the Shahadah, you have entered the fold of Islam.
-You are now a Muslim.
-It is that simple.
+Once you have recited the Shahadah, you are now a Muslim.

 After Taking Your Shahadah

 After you have said your Shahadah and become a Muslim, you should take a full shower or bath as soon as you are able to.

 This is known as performing Ghusl and it is an act of purification signifying that you have entered a new life as a Muslim with the aim of pleasing God in all that you do.